How Can the Government Help You?

 Promoting the use of renewable energy sources has been on the UK Government’s agenda for many years now.
 The EU’s Renewable Energy Directive set out for all member countries to reach a 20% renewables target before 2020.
 The UK has been working towards that goal, but recently approved policies have scrapped or reduced the related incentives.
 This tendency was accompanied by a decrease in solar panel prices, so new buyers do not need to worry.
 Even though the Government does not technically hand out grants, it acts in other ways to make solar panels more accessible for everyone.
 Here are the main schemes in place today.

-- The Generation Tariff is a set amount for all the energy produced and used that depends on the factors mentioned before.
-The tariff ranges between 6.38-13.88p per kw/h depending on the size of the system;
+- The Generation Tariff is a set amount of all the energy produced and used that depends on the factors mentioned before.
+The tariff ranges between 6.38-13.88p per kWh/h depending on the size of the system;

 - The Export Tariff relates to the electricity in excess that you sell, for which you will get 4.77p per unit.
 You will be able to sell half of the total energy you produce.